peppekerstens/peppekerstens.github.io/windows sandbox/windows_sandbox.md

   configurationVersion: 0.2.0
 ```

 I was so focussed on getting it working that only when it finally did, it daunted on me that the Sandbox environment apparently already is a minimal Windows environment.
-Nearly nothing is present.
+Nearly nothing is present, so neither is all the bloatware.

 ![Windows Sandbox Installed Apps](./img/sandboxInstalledApps.png)

+So Windows Sandbox is not the way to go when an OOBE Windows environment is expected/required.
+Knowing this limitation, I did not invest in further tests.

+## Conclusion

+The above has only been a brief and short test of Windows Sandbox.
+It will certainly do a fine job in many scenarios.
+The enironment will certainly be a better fit for testing anything that is based on idempotent code (like DSC).
+Just not the usecase I was testing it for I guess.

+Pros:

+* Simple setup
+* Few resources

+Cons:

+* Not OOBE experience
+* Fixed on host system OS